3D mapping technology

-OFH has extensive expertise in 3D mapping, distance measurement, we have worked on LIDAR, stereo imaging, time of flight, computational photography, light coding, structured illumination and many other methods.
-Our clients have sold tens of millions of units and are global leaders in robotic vision.
+OFH has extensive expertise in 3D mapping, distance measurement, and have worked on LIDAR, stereo imaging, time of flight, computational photography, light coding, structured illumination, and many more methods.
+Our clients have sold millions of units and are global leaders in robotic vision.

 Circular spots are projected ( via laser with lenslet array or grating)

 Astigmatic spots are collected at the image sensor